dar-shan-73/k8/README.md

 * When quotas are defined, pods/deployments should have limits & requests defined if not, it will not be deployed.

     Ex: Error from server (Forbidden): error when creating "017-quota.yml": pods "debug-003" is forbidden: exceeded quota: quota-demo-cpu-mem-count, requested: pods=1, used: pods=2, limited: pods=2

+## Probes ( Health Check In Kubernetes )

+    * Horizontal scaling means that the response to increased load is to deploy more Pods.
+This is different from vertical scaling, which for Kubernetes would mean assigning more resources (for example: memory or CPU) to the Pods that are already running for the workload.

+    * Horizontal pod autoscaling does not apply to objects that can't be scaled (for example: a DaemonSet.)

+    * We can scale the pods of the deployment either by CPU or MEMORY or by custom metric